truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 ---

 {{< enterprise >}}
-TrueNAS SCALE Enterprise is generally available with the release of SCALE 22.12.2.
-Do not attempt to install Enterprise High Availability systems with TrueNAS SCALE until it becomes generally available, unless the deployment is experimental in nature.

-Installing TrueNAS SCALE on High Availability (HA) systems is complicated and should be guided by Enterprise-level support.
+Installing TrueNAS on High Availability (HA) systems is complicated and should be guided by Enterprise-level support.
-Contact iXsystems Support for assistance whenever attempting to install TrueNAS SCALE on Enterprise HA hardware.
+Contact iXsystems Support for assistance whenever attempting to install TrueNAS on Enterprise HA hardware.

 {{< expand "Contacting Support" "v" >}}
 {{< include file="/static/includes/iXsystemsSupportContact.md" >}}